PhilipQuirke/verified_transformers/README.md

 - D'n : nth token in the second question number.
 Zero-based.
 D0 is the units value
 - A : Answer to the question (including answer sign)
 - An : nth token in the answer.
 Zero-based.
 A0 is the units value.
 The highest token is the "+" or "-" answer sign
+- Amax : The highest token in the answer.
+It is always the "+" or "-" sign
+- S : Prefix for Addition.
+Think S for Sum.
+Aka ADD.
+- SA : Basic Add.
+An addition sub-task.
+An.SA is defined as (Dn + D'n) % 10.
+For example, 5 + 7 = 2
+- SC : Make Carry.
+An addition sub-task.
+An.SC is defined as Dn + D'n >= 10.
+For example, 5 + 7 = True
+- SS : Make Sum 9.
+An addition sub-task.
+Refer paper 1 for details
+- ST : TriCase.
+An addition sub-task.
+Refer paper 2 for details
+- M : Prefix for Subtraction with a positive answer.
+Think M for Minus.
+Aka SUB
+- MD: Basic Difference.
+A subtraction sub-task.
+An.MD is defined as (Dn - D'n) % 10.
+For example, 3 - 7 = 6
+- MB: Borrow One.
+A subtraction sub-task.